openshift/microshift/docs/default_csi_plugin.md

 If there is only one volume group on the system, LVMS uses it by default.
-If there are multiple volume groups, and no configuration file, LVMS looks for a volume group named `rhel`.
-If there is no volume group named `rhel`, LVMS is disabled.
+If there are multiple volume groups, and no configuration file, LVMS looks for a volume group named `microshift`.
+If there is no volume group named `microshift`, LVMS is disabled.

 LVMS expects all volume groups to exist prior to launching the service.
 If LVMS is configured to use a volume group that does not